 How to Get There: Take the MRT to Bugis Station (green or blue line) and walk about 200 meters north-east along Victoria Street.

-The Chinese Gardens, located in Jurong East, is a bit of a hike from the city centre, but well worth a visit if you’re on a mission to find the most Instagrammable places in Singapore.
+One of the more hidden Instagrammable places in Singapore, the Chinese Gardens, located in Jurong East, is a bit of a hike from the city centre, but well worth a visit if your main mission is to find Instagram worthy places in Singapore!

 Ticket Prices: The gardens are free to visit.